 Other high-performers in the form metric were the Kerr wide-mouth quarts, Ball regular mouth quarts, and the Bormioli Roccos.
 And though the latter two models have more narrow, "regular-mouth" openings, all three of these jars feature square sides that enable you to fit more jars into a canner or store them more snugly in your pantry.

 In some cases, canning jars can be designed for a specific function.
 For instance, a "mold" jar or "terrine" is designed with straight but slightly slanted walls that allow you to remove the contents in a solid piece by 'plopping' it out when turned upside down.
 However, most of us aren't in the market for highly specified vessels for epicurean oddities.
-It stands to reason that when you purchase a canning jar, you'd like it to accomplish a variety of projects.
+It stands to reason that when you purchase a canning jar, you'd like it to accomplish various projects.

-Our testers awarded a higher degree of versatility to the Spanla Canning Set versus the Verones jam jars, because the Spanla set had a variety of shapes and sizes.
+Our testers awarded a higher degree of versatility to the Spanla Canning Set versus the Verones jam jars because the Spanla set had a variety of shapes and sizes.
 However, the Verones jars were of objectively higher quality.
-And although the Kamota canning jars are described as jam jars, we found their pear shape to be more conducive to small, diced or chopped vegetables that can be retrieved with a utensil other than a knife.
+And although the Kamota canning jars are described as jam jars, we found their pear shape to be more conducive to small, diced, or chopped vegetables that can be retrieved with a utensil other than a knife.

 At the bottom of the versatility totem pole were the North Mountain Supply jars.
 Mostly because they have such a pronounced shoulder that certain items are difficult to remove from or pack into the jars, and additionally because they don't handle pressure or freezing very well.

 Glass vessels don't always last, though they ought to with proper care.
-That is why our testers weren't impressed with the Spanla Canning Set, because several jars arrived broken and some were even damaged in the pressure cooker.
+That is why our testers weren't impressed with the Spanla Canning Set, because several jars arrived broken, and some were even damaged in the pressure cooker.
 While we can understand that shipping is rough on glass, there is no reason that a well-designed canning jar should crack under pressure.
 Other short-lived jars include the North Mountain Supply and Kamota jam jars, both of which seem to have dubious quality.

-Whether you're preparing a small batch of artisanal jams or you've got a bushel of apples to put away for winter, we've got you covered when it comes to canning jars.
-We hope this in-depth review has provided some insight to the nuanced features that can be found in your next ideal food preservation vessel.
+Whether you're preparing a small batch of artisanal jams or a bushel of apples to put away for winter, we've got you covered when it comes to canning jars.
+We hope this in-depth review has provided some insight into the nuanced features that can be found in your next ideal food preservation vessel.
 Although there is a staggering amount of brands and varieties to choose from, there is a straightforward path to finding a quality jar that will suit your needs.
-Now that you've read this analysis and gained perspective from the trials and testing performed by our review team, we hope that you feel empowered to make the right decision for your next purchase.
+Now that you've read this analysis and gained perspective from the trials and testing performed by our review team, we hope you feel empowered to make the right decision for your next purchase.
 Happy canning!

 — Rob Woodworth